UTXOnly/SNMP_sandbox/README.md

 * Custom profile to be tested must be named `_test_profile.yaml` and configuration file named `conf.yaml`
 * Both `_test_profile.yaml` and `conf.yaml` must be placed in the `/snmp` directory of this repo for this program to run properly
 * In order to collect metrics, there must be `OID`s matching what is broadcasted in the `.snmprec` file for the Datadog agent to successfully poll the mock SNMP device.
+* The Datadog agent will only collect metrics that are defined in a profile, if the `OID` isn't in the .snmprec` file, it won't be collected by Datadog

 This script requires a `.env` file to be placed in the repository's parent directory (./).
 Your `.env` file should contain environmental variables needs for your docker containers, in this case your `DD_API_KEY` and `DD_AGENT_HOST`